-Workpiece and Work Area Set Up
+Work Piece and Work Area Set Up

-- 1. Workpiece selection:

-- a.
-Workpiece must be free of foreign objects and loose knots.

-- b.
-Do not use to cut logs, tree limbs, or uneven lumber.

-- c.
-Wet lumber, green (unseasoned)

-lumber, and pressure treated lumber

-all have an increased potential for

-kickback and should only be cut with a

-blade designed for cutting that lumber.

-Wear a NIOSH-approved respirator and

-have appropriate ventilation whenever

-cutting pressure treated lumber.

-- Designate a work area that is clean and well lit.
-The work area must not allow access by children or pets to prevent distraction and injury.

-- Route the power cord along a safe route to reach the work area without creating a tripping hazard or exposing the power cord to possible damage.
-The power cord must reach the work area with enough extra length to allow free movement while working. - Secure loose workpieces using a vise or clamps (not included) to prevent movement while working. - There must not be objects, such as utility lines, nearby that will present a hazard while working.
+- 1. Work piece selection: - a.
+Work piece must be free of foreign objects and loose knots. - b.
+Do not use to cut logs, tree limbs, or uneven lumber. - c.
+Wet lumber, green (unseasoned) lumber, and pressure treated lumber all have an increased potential for kickback and should only be cut with a blade designed for cutting that lumber.
+Wear a NIOSH-approved respirator and have appropriate ventilation whenever cutting pressure treated lumber. - Designate a work area that is clean and well-lit.
+The work area must not allow access by children or pets to prevent distraction and injury. - Route the power cord along a safe route to reach the work area without creating a tripping hazard or exposing the power cord to possible damage.
+The power cord must reach the work area with enough extra length to allow free movement while working. - 4.
+Secure loose workpieces using a vise or clamps (not included) to prevent movement while working. - Verify that there are no utility lines or hardware in or near the workpiece.
 This is especially critical for plunge cuts.